 The Master status sub-tab displays the status of the Master Unit itself.
-The LED indicators are directly related to the four CIO status words of the Unit.
+The LED indicators are directly related to the four CIO status words of the Unit (see sections 4-2-3 to 4-2-6).
 They can be used to

-- Obtain the status of the Master Unit and the network. - Determine errors in the unit or the network. - Troubleshoot the Master Unit and the network.
+- Obtain the status of the Master Unit and the network. - Determine errors in the unit or the network. - · Troubleshoot the Master Unit and the network.

 The Master Status 1 box indicates the Master Unit's status.
 The Master Status 2 box and the Unit Status box all indicate errors.
-These LED indicators are discussed in section 4-2-2 Troubleshooting the Network using CX-Profibus.
+These LED indicators are discussed in section 7-4-2 Troubleshooting the Network using CX-Profibus.